-The best piano keyboard can be determined through the features and qualities it has; however, it is purely a matter of preference, the user level and the purpose why one is getting a piano keyboard in order to say that it’s the best one for them.
+The best piano keyboards can be determined through the features and qualities it has; however, it is purely a matter of preference, the user level and the purpose why one is getting a piano keyboard in order to say that it’s the best one for them.
 While the characteristics of the best piano keyboards as well as the top models available will be discussed below, it can also be seen how each of the top piano keyboards covered differ from each other.
 Yes, there are several features that are quite similar and some would even look similar to each other; however, there are piano keyboards meant for children and beginners, amateurs and aspiring musicians as well as expert-level keyboardists.

 - 0.1 Electric Piano vs. The Traditional Piano

 - 0.2 What to Look for When Shopping for the Best Piano Keyboards

 - 1 Top 10 Best Piano Keyboards in 2017 – Chart

 - 2 Yamaha YPG-235 76-Key Portable Grand Piano Premium Pack